Paul McCallum (gridiron football): BC Lions (V)

 On October 8, 2011 at BC Place in Vancouver, Paul set the record, with 30, for the most all-time consecutive field goals made in the CFL, breaking the previous mark of 28 held by Dave Ridgway.
 Only two seasons later, his record was broken by Calgary's Rene Paredes who connected on his 31st consecutive field goal on July 26, 2013.
 Paul McCallum would finish the 2011 CFL season making 50 of 53 field goal attempts, for a career best 94.3% accuracy.
 He was recognized for his success when he was named the CFL's Most Outstanding Special Teams player for 2011.

 Following up his career season with another solid season in the 2012 CFL season.
 He amassed 44 successful field goals in 52 attempts (84.6%).
 The 2012 season was McCallum's 20th year in the CFL and 7th year with the BC Lions.
 He is one of only 5 players to have played 20 or more years in the CFL.

 During the 2013 CFL season McCallum saw a reduced number of field goal attempts, only 33, of which he converted on 28.
+In game 12 against Saskatchewan, he kicked the winning field goal.

-In February 2014 McCallum signed a contract extension with the BC Lions.
+In February 2014, McCallum signed a contract extension with the BC Lions.
 In 2014 he had his best field goal kicking season since 2011, converting 38 of 42 attempts (90.5%).
 His 90.5% success rate was not only league leading, but also only his second time in his career of with a conversion percentage in the 90's.
 His role as a punter was heavily diminished in 2014, as he only performed 12 punts for the Lions in the season.
 On March 23, 2015, the Lions announced that McCallum would be returning for his 23rd season in the CFL.
 On June 6, 2015, McCallum, age 45, was released by the Lions after refusing to retire.